the-catman/objectab/.github/README.md

 Starting off, the most obvious data type is a single byte, or 8 bits.

-Since Uint8Arrays can support up to 8 bits for each index, that means we can store up to 8 bits (or 255 in decimal) without any problems.
+Since Uint8Arrays can support up to 8 bits for each index, that means we can store up to 8 bits (11111111 in binary, 255 in decimal) without any problems.

 However, what if we wanted to store more than that?

 # Data type: vu (or variable length unsigned integer)

-You can read in depth about `vu`s [here](https://en.wikipedia.org/wiki/LEB128).
+You can read in depth about `vu` (in reality, LEB128) [here](https://en.wikipedia.org/wiki/LEB128).

 This is quite an interesting datatype.
 The way it works is that it stores 7 bits of the number at a time, and the [most significant bit](https://en.wikipedia.org/wiki/Bit_numbering) indicates whether or not there's more data coming.